alex-kalanis/kw_connect/README.md

 kw_connect
 ================

-Contains connection between inputs and selectors for querying storages.
-Allow you use either get and cli or server and env params as same source.
+Contains connection between content lookups like tables and storage engines.
+Allow you use any of them as the same source and one table engine over everything.

 This is the mixed package - contains sever-side implementation in Python and PHP.